 2010 | 66% | 87% |

 **“Substantially” is the combined % of students reporting leadership skills “Moderately” or “Greatly” enhanced (Rating Scale: Not at all--A little--Moderately--Greatly).
-Data not available for 2020-2022.
-Data will be collected again in 2023.
+Data not collected for 2020-2022.

 Community Service

-Despite the disruptions brought on by the COVID-19 pandemic, 82% of the 2022 graduates participated in community service during their undergraduate years at Gettysburg, strengthening their civic engagement.
+84% of the 2023 graduating class participated in community service during their years at the College, strengthening their civic engagement.

 Graduating Class | Community Service Participation Rate |